 We stayed at my mother-in-law’s house, and there were tons of rules.
 She was suffering from OCD or obsessive-compulsive disorder.
 She would get upset with even a slight misplacement of her stuff.
 She hated noises and goofy and clumsy behavior.
 I hate to admit, but I was the opposite of what she liked.
 I was noisy, and I loved singing out loud.
 I was clumsy and goofy.

 They say love changes us, and it did change me.
 I became a well-mannered lady.
 I didn’t sing in the shower anymore.
 I avoided making jokes and laughing out loud.
 I didn’t play my playlist anymore as I was busy pleasing my mother-in-law.
+According to Kathleen Smith PhD, “But if you can’t cope with change, only a minor amount of stress can make you feel overwhelmed by life.
+You might also struggle to set and meet the goals you have for yourself.”

 Now, after six years, I am suffering from anxiety and depression.
 Somehow, I think of what might have caused my illness.
 I couldn’t help but think that it had to do with the absence of music in my life.
 I stopped loving music ever since I chose to love someone.
 I decided to change who I was because I thought I needed to change to deserve a spot in someone’s life.